StockSharp/doc/en/topics/api/patterns/morning_star.md

 ##### Key Features:

 - First candle is black (bearish) with opening price higher than closing price (O > C).
 - Second candle has a small body (can be either bullish or bearish) and forms a gap down from the first candle.
-The candle length is significantly smaller than the first ((O < C) && (LEN > B * 3)).
+The body is significantly smaller than the first candle's body (B < pB * 0.5m).
 - Third candle is white (bullish) with opening price lower than closing price (O < C), which closes deep inside the body of the first candle.
 - Forms in a downtrend.